By Fernando Gomez, Alberto Quesada, and Roberto Lopez, Artelnics.

-As we can see, the fittest individual (#4) is the one who has the biggest area (40%), and the least fitted individual (#1) has the smallest area (10%).
+As we can see, the fittest individual (#4) is the one who has the most significant area (40%).
+Conversely, the least fitted individual (#1) has the smallest area (10%).

-Elitism selection makes the fittest individuals to survive directly for the next generation.
-The elitism size controls the number of individuals which are directly selected, and it is usually set to a small value (1,2...).
+Elitism selection makes the fittest individuals survive directly for the next generation.
+The elitism size controls the number of directly selected individuals, and it is usually set to a small value (1,2,...).

-One of the most used selection methods is roulette wheel, also called stochastic sampling with replacement.
+One of the most used selection methods is the roulette wheel.
 This method places all the individuals on a roulette, with areas proportional to their fitness, as we saw above.
-Then, the roulette is turned and the individuals are selected at random.
+Then, it turns the roulette, and select the individuals at random.
 The corresponding individual is selected for recombination.

 Here the number of selected individuals is half of the population size.

 Once the selection operator has chosen half of the population, the crossover operator recombines the selected individuals to generate a new population.

 This operator picks two individuals at random and combines their features to get four offspring for the new population until the new population has the same size as the old one.

 The uniform crossover method decides whether each of the offspring's features comes from one parent or another.